tburgin/FV2AuthPlugin/README.md

 ## Package Installer

 You can grab the installer here.
 This binary does have code signing.
-The installer is unsigned.
+The installer is signed.
 An uninstaller is included. https://github.com/tburgin/FV2AuthPlugin/releases